My Easy Homemade Laundry Soap Recipe | 4 Ingredients.

 I’m sharing my easy homemade laundry detergent recipe with you.Jump to Printable Recipe

-It’s been 7 years of using this homemade laundry detergent that I think that it’s time I share it!
+It’s been 7 years of using this homemade laundry detergent, and I think that it’s time I share it!

 Our family loves it!